-Kidney cancer is a disease in which cancer cells grow in the kidneys.
-The kidneys are two bean-shaped organs.
-They are located just above the waist, on each side of the spine.
-Their main function is to filter the blood and produce urine.
+Kidney cancer is cancer that starts in the kidneys.
+The kidneys are 2 bean-shaped organs.
+They are found just above the waist, on each side of the spine.
+The kidneys filter blood and make urine.

 |Cancer Cell Growth|

 Kidney cancer is more common in men, and in people over 50 years old.
 Your chances of kidney cancer are higher for:

 - Blood in the urine

 - Signs of anemia such as feeling tired, pale skin, or fast heart rate